gomidi/midi/README.md

 ## Drivers

 For "over the wire" communication you need a `Driver`to connect with the MIDI system of your OS.
-Currently there are two multi plattform drivers available:
+Currently there are two multi-platform drivers available:
 - package `gitlab.com/gomidi/rtmididrv` based on rtmidi
 - package `gitlab.com/gomidi/portmididrv` based on portmidi